 “Yes sir,” replied Les.

-The Les Brown story of becoming a DJ was featured on Chicken Soup for the Soul book.
+The Les Brown story of becoming a DJ was featured in Chicken Soup for the Soul book.
 You can also watch the video clip from Les’ speech on YouTube:

-If you’re like Les Brown, you are willing to go the extra mile and go beyond what other’s normally will not do, highly likely, you’ve just found your passion.
+Just like Les Brown, if you are willing to go the extra mile and go beyond what others normally will not do, highly likely, you’ve just found your passion.

 Your passion will give you extraordinary courage because deep inside you, there’s a burning desire that you wanted more.
 And you’re willing to do something most people won’t.